GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-register-service-worker/index.md

 timing accordingly.
 {% endAside %}

-Reload the page and confirm that the service worker registers and installs:
+Reload the page and confirm that the service worker registers and installs by verifying that `SW install event` is logged to the console:

 <figure class="w-figure w-figure--center">
   <img class="w-screenshot" src="./service-worker-installed.png" alt="A